Currybon30/jobgenius/README.md

-# JobGenius - A Job Recommender System
+# JobGenius - Resume Analyzer and Job Recommender System

 In Progress...